BZIvanov/Learning-Java/04.Threads/README.md

 6. **TERMINATED**
    - The thread has completed its execution and is no longer active
    - Once a thread reaches this state, it cannot be restarted

+## Concurrency

+Concurrency is the ability to execute multiple threads simultaneously, allowing a program to perform multiple tasks at the same time.
+This is especially useful in modern computing, where applications need to handle a variety of operations concurrently, such as reading files, network requests, and user interactions.